taanguyen/blog/content/blog/firstpost/firstpost.md

 ---

 ## My lackluster origin story
 I grew up rather reluctant to move.
 I was the kind of kid to stay indoors- reading, daydreaming, watching cartoons, or exercising my thumbs playing Pokemon on a Nintendo DS.
-I'm categorically bad at sports.
+Also, I'm categorically bad at sports.

 For someone who voluntarily avoids physical activity, I never imagined I would love dancing.
 I was 13 when I discovered K-pop, which sparked my interest in movement.
-I was increasingly drawn to this genre because the dancing looked cool, expressive, and a bit corny at times.
-As an Asian-American, I felt it was easy to relate to Asian idols, even if I didn't know any Korean.
+I was increasingly drawn to this genre because the dancing looked cool and expressive, albeit corny at times.
+As an Asian-American, I greatly appreciated how Asian idols defied the stereotypes of Asians being geeky, awkward, unattractive, or lacking personality.

 I kept my burgeoning interest in dance a secret from everyone, especially from my family.
 I thought I would be laughed at if anyone in my family knew how interested I was in dancing.
 So I didn't dance at all (except for occasional attemps at arm waves using the bathroom mirror).